-- Step 1 Certificates > Trusted Certificates. - Step 2 Check the check box next to the certificate that you want to edit, and click Edit. - Step 3 (Optional) Enter a name for the certificate in the Friendly Name field.
+- Step 1 In the ISE-PIC GUI, click the Menu icon (≡) and choose Certificates > Trusted Certificates. - Step 2 Check the check box next to the certificate that you want to edit, and click Edit. - Step 3 (Optional) Enter a name for the certificate in the Friendly Name field.
 If you do not specify a friendly name, a default name is generated in the following format: